|

 building.
 I had heard many alarming tales about the inadequate facilities

 offered by Chinese hotels.
-This may be true in villages but from my experience
+This may be true some places but from my experience

 in Xi'an and Beijing I would say it does not apply to the major cities.
-The
+My

 Xi'an Hotel warrants a full four star rating.